The Whistleblower Channel Becomes the Safety Valve

 The danger is that whistleblower policy becomes another ritual of legitimacy: an integrity line, a PDF, a training module, a compliance checkbox, a promise against retaliation, and no usable path when the risk touches executive strategy.
 In that failure mode, the safety valve is painted on the wall.

 The better standard is practical.
-If a company is building systems it says could transform civilization, then employees responsible for seeing risk must be able to warn institutions capable of acting on it.
+If a company is building systems deployed into high-stakes public and institutional settings, then employees responsible for seeing risk must be able to warn institutions capable of acting on it.
 If a state creates a reporting channel, it must have the technical capacity and legal courage to use what it receives.
 If a public authority publishes aggregated reports, those reports should teach the field what kinds of concerns are surfacing and whether the channel is trusted.

 AI governance cannot rely only on outside tests of finished systems.
 It needs protected routes from inside knowledge to public responsibility.
 The whistleblower channel is one of those routes.
 Whether it becomes a real safety valve or another interface of containment depends on who can use it, what evidence it preserves, and whether the warning can still change the decision before the model enters the world.